 Small Business Income Taxes

 Businesses must pay taxes on business investments and on sales of business assets.
-This is called Capital Gain Taxes and are taxed differently depending on the income of the business and whether the gains are short-term or long-term.
+This is called Capital Gain Tax and they are taxed differently depending on the income of the business and whether the gains are short-term or long-term.
 If the gains are short-term and held for less than a year, they are taxed as ordinary income.

 A business must also pay property tax on land and buildings they own and tax on dividends from business investments.